TheRealManual/Study-Hub/README.md

-# 📚 Study Hub - Pure Frontend Edition
+# Study Hub

-Welcome to your **Study Hub** - a completely static, dynamic study platform! 🎉
+Static Study Hub website that allows inserted JSON files to be turned into a study platform with PDF interaction, Flashcards, Quizzes, and Games.

-## 🚀 Quick Start
+## Currently Hosted
-**Just open `index.html` in your browser or deploy to any static hosting!**
+CollegeStudyHub.com

-## 📍 Pure Frontend - No Backend Required!
+## Pure Frontend - No Backend Required!
 ```
 ✅ Static HTML/CSS/JavaScript only
 ✅ Dynamic content discovery